Ihor Kolomoyskyi: Nationalisation of PrivatBank

 In 2016, Kolomoyskyi and his business partner Gennadiy Bogolyubov were accused of defrauding Ukraine's largest bank PrivatBank of billions of dollars through large unsecured loans to shareholders.
 Between mid-2015 and mid-2016, the bank had handed out over US$1 billion in loans to firms owned by seven top managers and two subordinates of Kolomoyskyi.
 The Bank of Italy meanwhile shut down the Italian branch of Latvian lender AS PrivatBank after finding breaches of money-laundering regulations.
 Valeria Hontareva, the former chairwoman of Ukraine's central bank, characterised Kolomoyskyi and Boholiubov operation PrivatBank as one of the biggest financial scandals of the 21st century.
-“Large-scale coordinated fraudulent actions of the bank shareholders and management caused a loss to the state of at least $5.5 billion,” Hontareva said in March 2018.
-“This is 33 percent of the population’s deposits … [and] 40 percent of our country’s monetary base".
+"Large-scale coordinated fraudulent actions of the bank shareholders and management caused a loss to the state of at least $5.5 billion," Hontareva said in March 2018.
+"This is 33 percent of the population's deposits … [and] 40 percent of our country's monetary base".
 A key mechanism appears to have been the PrivatBank subsidiary in Cyprus which the Ukrainian regulator treated as if it was just another of the bank's domestic branches.

-In December 2016, declaring that Kolomoyskyi‘s bank was severely under capitalized and a threat to the country's financial system, the Ukrainian government nationalized the lender, then the largest in Ukraine.
+In December 2016, declaring that Kolomoyskyi's bank was severely undercapitalized and a threat to the country's financial system, the Ukrainian government nationalized the lender, then the largest in Ukraine.
 A $5.6 billion bailout was financed with IMF funds.
 In 2018, the now nationalized PrivatBank brought a lawsuit against Kolomoyskyi and Bogolyubov in the High Court in London and secured a worldwide freeze on their assets.
-The High Court ruled that it had no jurisdiction, but in 2019 the judgement was overturned on appeal, with the UK Supreme Court finding that the $3 billion claim against the former owners of the bank can be heard in a London court.
+The High Court ruled that it had no jurisdiction, but in 2019 the judgment was overturned on appeal, with the UK Supreme Court finding that the $3 billion claim against the former owners of the bank can be heard in a London court.